Monika-81/wanderlust-p5/README.md

 <br>

 #### **Navigation**
 At the top of the website there is a hero image, logo and an internal navigation bar.
 The navigation bar is shown whnen the user clicks the burger menu to toggle the menu to expand.
 The current page the user is visiting is marked for easier navigation on the site.
 As a none logged in user, the navbar contains the choice to go to the "Home" page, "Sign in" or "Sign out".
 For a logged in user the sign in/sign up links are exchanged to link to the "Feed" page (posts from profiles the user is following), "Liked" page (posts the user have liked), "Add post", "Profile" (the users own profile page) and "Sign out".
 On desktop and landscape oriented screens the navigation bar is located to the top right side of the page, and on portrait oriented devices the navigation bar is fixed at the top of the screen.
-When a user visits the Home, Feed or Liked page, a search function appairs.
+When a user visits the Home, Feed or Liked page, a search function appears.

 (**User story 9**)
 <details>